-For the French materialists, nature and matter were the same thing, there was no ex matter were the same thing, there was no extra-natural essence or original source for them.
-Their materialism, however, was mechanistic and metaphysical, as nature for them was a complex mechanical unit, in which all motions bear a mechanical character and are entirely regulated by the laws of mechanics.
+For the French materialists, nature and

+matter were the same thing, there was no extra-natural essence or original source for them.
+Their materialism, however, was mechanistic and meta-physical, as nature for them was a complex mechanical unit, in which all motions bear a mechanical character and are entirely regulated by the laws of mechanics.
 In the theory of knowledge, they adhered to sensationalism, giving priority to the senses in the cognitive process.
 The worldview of the Enlighteners is characterized by their belief in social progress, in the possibility to transform society on the basis of reason, science and technical progress.